Visual Network Analysis in Immersive Environments: A Survey

-To retrieve the set of publications included in this survey, we followed a structured pipeline (see~\autoref{fig:paper-pipeline}).
-First, we gathered an initial set of candidate papers through keyword-based searches in three major Computer Science publication libraries: \textbf{IEEE Xplore}, \textbf{ACM Digital Library}, and \textbf{Eurographics Digital Library}.
+For our paper corpus retrieval (see~\autoref{fig:corpus-pipeline-statistics} left), we chose three major Computer Science \textbf{publication libraries} for the initial search: \emph{IEEE Xplore}, \emph{ACM Digital Library}, and \emph{Eurographics Digital Library}.
 These libraries encompass journals and conferences relevant to our topic (e.g., IEEE TVCG, Vis, PacificVis, ISMAR, VR; ACM TOG, CHI, SUI, VRST, VINCI; Eurographics EuroVis, CGF).
 To query these databases, we defined keywords reflecting both the \datacolor{data} type (networks) and the presentation \techcolor{technology} for creating immersive environments, aligned with our scope and definitions (see~\autoref{sec:methodology-scope}).
 Keywords within each category were combined using the \texttt{OR} operator, while the two Boolean formulas were linked with \texttt{AND}.
 The resulting query formula ensured that papers in the result set included at least one relevant keyword in their \textit{title} or \textit{abstract} for both \datacolor{data} type and \techcolor{technology}.

 (\techkeyword{immersive} \texttt{OR} \techkeyword{immersion} \texttt{OR} \techkeyword{vr} \texttt{OR} \techkeyword{virtual reality} \texttt{OR} \techkeyword{ar} \texttt{OR} \techkeyword{augmented reality} \texttt{OR} \techkeyword{mixed reality} \texttt{OR} \techkeyword{extended reality} \texttt{OR} \techkeyword{cave} \texttt{OR} \techkeyword{wall display} \texttt{OR} \techkeyword{wall-display} \texttt{OR} \techkeyword{display-wall} \texttt{OR} \techkeyword{wall-size display} \texttt{OR} \techkeyword{wall-sized display}) \texttt{AND} (\datakeyword{graph} \texttt{OR} \datakeyword{graphs} \texttt{OR} \datakeyword{network} \texttt{OR} \datakeyword{networks} \texttt{OR} \datakeyword{node-link})